ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## Creating a client and sourcing credentials
 {: #client-credentials}

-In the above example, a client `cos` was created and configured by providing credential information (API key and service instance ID).
+In the following example, a client `cos` is created and configured by providing credential information (API key and service instance ID).
 These values can also be automatically sourced from a credentials file or from environment variables.

 After generating a [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html), the resulting JSON document can be saved to `~/.bluemix/cos_credentials`.
 The SDK will automatically source credentials from this file unless other credentials are explicitly set during client creation.
 If the `cos_credentials` file contains HMAC keys the client will authenticate with a signature, otherwise the client will use the provided API key to authenticate using a bearer token.